Frequently Asked Questions

 Do I need to send a snack with my child?

-Each family will send a peanut & nut-free snack for their own child to enjoy mid-way through the morning.
-For students in our afternoon program, the Pre-School provides a nutritious snack each afternoon.
+Each family will send a peanut & nut-free snack for their own child to enjoy midway through the morning.
+Parents should send an additional peanut & nut-free snack for children who are enrolled in our afternoon program.

 How does the school staff manage children’s needs with food allergies or other special dietary restrictions?

 The Pre-School teachers and administrative staff have many years of experience and training keeping kids safe who have food allergies and other specific dietary restrictions.
-Working on an individual basis with families, we make sure your child has safe snacks and art supplies, free of allergens.
+Working on an individual basis with families, staff will create a plan that will keep all children safe and included in every aspect of classroom programming.
 Staff is well trained should any allergy-related emergency arise.

 Do you offer a program for children who need an extra year before kindergarten?